conoro/ytpodders/README.md

 - [x] delete - delete a subscription by ID

 TODO
-- [ ] scheduler - runs it as some sort of background daemon.
-No idea how to to this on Windows
 - [ ] dryrun - same as run except nothing is downloaded and the database is not modified but it lists what it would do
 - [ ] prune - pass a number of days as param.
 Mark entries in DB as "expired".
 Delete mp3 files locally and from Dropbox.
 Do not re-download on next run!
 - [ ] reauth - re-run the Auth flow to get a new Dropbox token
 - [ ] reinit - Clear the DB completely and delete both local and Dropbox MP3s

 ## More TODOs
+- [ ] Switch back to RSS (http://www.danfergusdesign.com/classfiles/generalReference/rssFeedSample.php) from ATOM so I can use elements like <itunes:image href="https://ytpodders.com/YTPodders_1400x1400_iTunes.png"/>
+- [ ] scheduling on OSX how? cron?
-- [ ] Add configurable limit on number of videos to download per channel the first time (default 5 seems reasonable)
+- [ ] Add configurable limit on number of videos to download per channel (default 5 seems reasonable)
-- [ ] Error Checking and Handling
+- [ ] Improved Error Checking and Handling
 - [ ] Add proper Go-style logging everywhere instead of all of these Print statements
-- [ ] clean up output
 - [ ] Add proper Set max retention time as parameter in conf.json
 - [ ] sanitize the addition of URLs
 - [ ] validate removal by ID.